-A Podcast/Streaming License with ONE LICENSE revolutionizes the way you connect with your congregation and the world.
-This license not only allows you to record your services containing music for the duration of the license, but also to live-stream to members of your congregation who may be traveling, serving in active duty, or homebound.
+A Podcast / Streaming License with ONE LICENSE revolutionizes the way you connect with your congregation and the world.
+These two license options not only allow you to record your services containing music for the duration of the license, but also to live-stream to members of your congregation who may be viewing from home, traveling, serving in active duty, or homebound.

-The Podcast/Streaming License covers music streamed or stored on YouTube, Facebook Live, StreamSpot, your organization website, Dropbox, or any of a number of internet services.
-You can see a list of Member Publishers that participate in the Podcast/Streaming License by visiting the Member Publisher page.
-Most, but not all, of our Member Publishers participate in the Podcast/Streaming License.
+The Podcast / Streaming License covers music streamed or stored on YouTube, Facebook Live, StreamSpot, your organization website, Zoom, Dropbox, or any of a number of internet services.
+You can see a list of Member Publishers that participate in the Podcast / Streaming License by visiting the Member Publisher page.
+Most, but not all, of our Member Publishers participate in these licenses.

-The reporting process for the Podcast/Streaming License varies slightly from your Annual Reprint License.
-Under the Annual License, you are only required to report what you reprint/project for the congregation.
-Under the Podcast/Streaming License, we need to know all the music you are using in a service, not just music for the congregation.
-As a reminder, Podcast/Streaming Licenses are purchased as an add-on to the Annual License and cannot be purchased separately.
+The reporting process for the Podcast / Streaming Licenses varies slightly from those regularly comfortable with reporting for the Annual Reprint License.
+Under the Annual License, you are only required to report what you reprint / project for the congregation.
+Under both of the Podcast / Streaming Licenses, we need to know all the music you are using in a service, not just music for the congregation.

 - A prelude piece performed by an instrumentalist